tonyfroc/mr-roboger/README.md

 Code: beepBoop(5);
 Expected Output: [0, 'Beep', 'Boop', 'Won't you be my neighbor?', 4, 5]

-Test: "If a number input by the user contains multiple instances of the number `1`, all digits are replaced with "Won't you be my neighbor?""
+Test: "If a number input by the user contains multiple instances of the number `1`, all digits are replaced with "Beep"".
 Code: beepBoop(10);
 Expected Output: [0, 'Beep', 'Boop', 'Won't you be my neighbor?', 4, 5, 6, 7, 8, 9, 'Beep']

+Test: "If a number input by the user contains multiple instances of the number `2`, all digits are replaced with "Boop".
+Code: beepBoop(12);
+Expected Output: [0, 'Beep', 'Boop', 'Won't you be my neighbor?', 4, 5, 6, 7, 8, 9, 'Beep', 'Beep', 'Boop']

 ## Setup/Installation Requirements